What Is a Television Production Degree?

 Television Production Degree Curriculum

 The courses in a television and film program aim to teach students how to produce and direct their own work, operate different cameras and edit projects through the use of computer software.
-Prior experience with digital cameras or hand-held video cameras helps students to be able to concentrate on the artistic and technical aspects of the work.
+Prior experience with digital cameras or hand-held video cameras helps students concentrate on the artistic and technical aspects of the work.
 Many programs require students to complete approximately 120 credit hours of courses that may include the following:

 - Audio Production for Film/Digital Media